wechto/paper/README.md

   GMPS: We propose to learn a RL procedure in a federated way, where individual off-policy learners can solve the individual meta-training tasks, and then consolidate these solutions into a single meta-learner.
 Since the central meta-learner learns by imitating the solutions to the individual tasks, it can accommodate either the standard meta-RL problem setting, or a hybrid setting where some or all tasks are provided with example demonstrations.

+  :curly_loop: [Bootstrapped Meta-Learning](https://arxiv.org/pdf/2109.04504.pdf) :fire: :volcano:

+  We propose an algorithm that tackles these issues by letting the metalearner teach itself.
+The algorithm first bootstraps a target from the meta-learner, then optimises the meta-learner by minimising the distance to that target under a chosen (pseudo-)metric.